taipei-native/Carto/README.md

 ### Credits

 Since April 2024, when I started to develop Carto, I’ve been referring to other amazing Cities: Skylines II modders’ open source codes available on GitHub, including but not limited to **algernon**, **Guo**, **krzychu124**, **TDW**, and **yenyang**.
 A big shout-out to them!
+Aside from the inspiring modders, I am really grateful to beta testers for their precious feedback, including but not limited to **Allegretic**, **LightLight**, and other members in the two Discord servers listed below.

 ### Feedback and Contacts

-You can reach me at the [PDX forum’s](about:blank) comment section (English / Chinese), [Cities: Skylines Modding](https://discord.gg/HTav7ARPs2) Discord server (English only), or [Cities: Skylines Taiwan Assets](https://discord.gg/Gz4K66jT64) Discord server (Chinese preferred).
+You can reach me at the [PDX forum’s](https://forum.paradoxplaza.com/forum/threads/carto.1699089/) comment section (English / Chinese), [Cities: Skylines Modding](https://discord.gg/HTav7ARPs2) Discord server (English only), or [Cities: Skylines Taiwan Assets](https://discord.gg/Gz4K66jT64) Discord server (Chinese preferred).
 If you need to start a more in-depth discussion or report complicated bugs, I’d suggest using GitHub’s issues or discussions, as it isn’t easy to track them between threads.